How long does it take to convert a bike?

 How much does a full kit weigh?

 The answer to this question is… It depends.
-There are a few factors which can alter the kits weight, but expect the additional weight to be somewhere between 7 – 9kg.
+There are a few factors which can alter the kits weight, but expect the additional weight to be somewhere between 7 - 9kg.
 The 250W mid drive motors approximately weigh 4kg.
-The 10.5Ah battery option will add an additional 3kg, while the 14Ah battery option weighs approximately 4kg.
+The battery will add an additional 3kg - 4kg.
 All other parts including the speed sensor and magnet, EB-Bus cable, brake levers, display, chainring etc. approximately adds an additional 1kg.
 This total weight once on the bike is almost negligible when in use as of the additional power output from the motor.

 What maintenance is required on an Electric Bike?